Loch Lomond to Edinburgh: Lakes & Valleys of Scotland

 Day 6: Fortingall – Pitlochry (23 miles/37 km)

 Setting out again on your last day of cycling the scene changes as you you leave the loch behind and follow the highland valleys of the Rivers Tay.
-These wider valleys shelter villages, gardens, castles and distilleries and plenty to stop and explore.
+These wider valleys shelter villages, gardens, castles, and distilleries and offer plenty to stop and explore.
 Following the River Tay, you may visit 16th Century Castle Menzies and its turrets and cellars, the water mill and whisky distillery where you may have time to sample a ‘wee dram’.
 The magical woodland gardens with some very large trees at Cluny House are worth a visit, before you come to Grandtully take a detour and cross the bridge to find a choice of great lunch stops and a very special chocolate shop.
-The landscape here is cosy and pretty and the ride flattish for most of the day.
-You sneak into the highland centre of Pitlochry across the river, just downstream of the salmon ladder and refreshed by the wonders of the Trossachs.
+The landscape here is cozy and pretty and the ride is predominately flat for most of the day.
+You sneak into the highland center of Pitlochry across the river, just downstream of the salmon ladder and refreshed by the wonders of the Trossachs.

 Day 7: Pitlochry – Edinburgh